Lisa Neville: Political career

 Neville first entered parliament at the 2002 election winning the marginal Liberal seat of Bellarine.
 After spending her first term on the backbench, she was promoted to the positions of Minister for Mental Health, Minister for Children and Minister for Aged Care after the 2006 election.

 Neville was named the Shadow Minister for Environment, Climate Change and the Arts by leader Daniel Andrews following Labor's loss in the 2010 Victorian state election.

-Neville was made Minister for Environment and Climate Change and Minister for Water following the 2014 Victorian state election.
+Neville was made Minister for Environment and Climate Change and Minister for Water following the victory of the Labor Party at the 2014 Victorian state election.

-Following a cabinet reshuffle in May 2016 Lisa Neville was appointed as the first female Minister for Police in Victoria, and retained her water portfolio.
+Following a cabinet reshuffle in May 2016, Neville was appointed as the first female Minister for Police in Victoria, and retained her water portfolio.

 In February 2021, Neville was admitted to the hospital and was forced to take leave due to Crohn's disease.
 She returned to work in August 2021.
-The nature of her emergency services portfolio required regular travel around to remote parts of the state at short notice, which was not suitable for her medical condition, forcing her to relinquish the portfolio.
+The nature of her emergency services portfolio required regular travel around to remote parts of the state at short notice, which was difficult given her medical condition, forcing her to relinquish the portfolio.

-In June 2022, Neville announced she would retire at the November state election, citing her Crohn's disease medical condition.
-She stepped down from her ministerial role on 27 June 2022, and her term as a member of Bellarine ended on 26 November 2022.
+In June 2022, Neville announced she would retire at the November state election, citing her medical condition.
+She stepped down from her ministerial role on 27 June 2022, and her term as the member for Bellarine ended on 26 November 2022.